frank-a-i/data-science/weather-influence-on-music/README.md

 **Note**: with the provided data in this repo one can already start the user interface with all features.
 No preparations like training are necessary for this.
 If you would like to run the steps on your own, you need to provide Spotify API credentials, as the ones in the code have been deactivated.
 Depending on your machine all steps require ~ 1 day processing time.

+**Update (8.
+Feb, 2025)**: Spotify made [essential changes](https://community.spotify.com/t5/Spotify-for-Developers/Changes-to-Web-API/m-p/6541541) to the API, that also affects fetching the song features.
+Since it was announced deprecated and the API doesn't react on these requests anymore, there is currently no way to extract this content on your own for now.

 Below is an overview of the individual parts and how to interact with them

 ### Initial setup

-After the repo has been cloned locally, the required python packages need to be installed that are summarized in the `packages.txt`.
+After the repo has been cloned locally, the required python packages need to be installed that are summarized in the top level  `requirements.txt`.

 **Note**: it is recommended to work with a dedicated virtual environment on that matter.

 ```
-python3 -m pip install -r packages.txt
+python3 -m pip install -r requirements.txt
 ```

 ### User Interface